War on terror: Rendition to "Black Sites"

-Criticism of U.S. media's withholding of coverage
+Criticism of the US media's withholding of coverage

 Major American newspapers, such as The Washington Post, have been criticized for deliberately withholding publication of articles reporting locations of Black Sites.
-The Post defended its decision to suppress this news on the ground that such revelations "could open the U.S. government to legal challenges, particularly in foreign courts, and increase the risk of political condemnation at home and abroad."
-However, according to Fairness and Accuracy in Reporting "the possibility that illegal, unpopular government actions might be disrupted is not a consequence to be feared, however—it's the whole point of the U.S. First Amendment. ...
+The Post defended its decision to suppress this news on the ground that such revelations "could open the US government to legal challenges, particularly in foreign courts, and increase the risk of political condemnation at home and abroad."
+However, according to Fairness and Accuracy in Reporting "the possibility that illegal, unpopular government actions might be disrupted is not a consequence to be feared, however—it's the whole point of the US First Amendment. ...
 Without the basic fact of where these prisons are, it's difficult if not impossible for 'legal challenges' or 'political condemnation' to force them to close."
 FAIR argued that the damage done to the global reputation of the United States by the continued existence of black-site prisons was more dangerous than any threat caused by the exposure of their locations.

 The complex at Stare Kiejkuty, a Soviet-era compound once used by German intelligence in World War II, is best known as having been the only Russian intelligence training school to operate outside the Soviet Union.
 Its prominence in the Soviet era suggests that it may have been the facility first identified—but never named—when the Washington Post's Dana Priest revealed the existence of the CIA's secret prison network in November 2005.

-The journalists who exposed this provided their sources and this information and documents were provided to The Washington Post in 2005.
-In addition, they also identified such Black Sites are concealed:
+The journalists who exposed this provided their sources, and this information and documents were provided to The Washington Post in 2005.
+In addition, they also identified that Black Sites are concealed:

 Former European and US intelligence officials indicate that the secret prisons across the European Union, first identified by the Washington Post, are likely not permanent locations, making them difficult to identify and locate.

 What some believe was a network of secret prisons was most probably a series of facilities used temporarily by the United States when needed, officials say.
 Interim "black sites"—secret facilities used for covert activities—can be as small as a room in a government building, which only becomes a black site when a prisoner is brought in for short-term detainment and interrogation.

 The journalists went on to explain that "Such a site, sources say, would have to be near an airport."
 The airport in question is the Szczytno-Szymany International Airport.

 In response to these allegations, former Polish intelligence chief, Zbigniew Siemiatkowski, embarked on a media blitz and claimed that the allegations were "... part of the domestic political battle in the US over who is to succeed current Republican president George W Bush," according to the German news agency Deutsche Presse Agentur.